 - 1. Basic mathematics, science and technologies that are relevant to electrical and electronic engineering (E). - 2.
 The fundamental concepts, principles and theories of electrical and electronic engineering (E). - 3.
-Business and management techniques, together with product awareness, as relevant to engineering (E). - 4.
-Detailed knowledge and understanding of the essential facts, concepts, principles and theories relevant to the student's chosen area of specialisation within electrical and electronic engineering and the ability to apply this at an advanced level (E). - 5.
+Business and management techniques that are relevant to engineering (E). - 4.
+Detailed knowledge and understanding of the essential facts, concepts, principles and theories relevant to the student's chosen area of specialisation within electrical and electronic engineering (E). - 5.
 The application of IT principles and tools as appropriate to the role of an electrical and electronic engineer (E). - 6.
 The components and materials used by electrical and electronic engineers (E). - 7.
-Business practices and experience of tools used in the field of engineering for the management of engineering projects, experience of commercial engineering practice (E). - 8.
-Safe working practices as they apply the field of electrical and electronic engineering (E).
+Business practices and experience of tools used in the field of engineering for the management of engineering projects (E). - Safe working practices as they apply the field of electrical and electronic engineering (E).

 Acquisition of 1, 2 and 5 is through a combination of lectures, tutorials, example classes, laboratory experiments, coursework and projects in Stages 1 and 2.
 Acquisition of 5 is also through simulation exercises, CAL and CAD.

-Acquisition of 3 is through a combination of lectures, supervisions, coursework and projects in Stages 2, 3 and 4.
+Acquisition of 3 is through a combination of lectures, supervisions, coursework and projects in Stages 2 and3.

-Acquisition of 4 is through a combination of lectures, laboratory experiments, coursework and projects in Stages 3 and 4.
+Acquisition of 4 is through a combination of lectures, laboratory experiments, coursework and projects in Stage 3.